ericnantel/learn-vim/learn-vim-course-1.md

 * Press 'SHIFT' + 'x' to delete character before cursor.
 * Press 's' to delete character under cursor then switch to Insert Mode.
 * Press 'r' then type a character to replace character under cursor.
-* Press '~' to toggle a character between lower and capital case.
 * Press 'd' before or after a Motion to delete using Motion.
 * Press 'dd' to delete current line.
 * Press 'SHIFT' + 'd' to delete from cursor to end of line.
 * Press 'c' before or after a Motion to delete using Motion then switch to Insert Mode.
 * press 'cc' to delete current line then switch to Insert Mode.
 * Press 'SHIFT' + 'c' to delete from cursor to end of line then switch to Insert Mode.
-* Press 'SHIFT' + 's' to delete current line then switch to Insert Mode.
 * Press 'y' before or after a Motion to copy using Motion.
 * Press 'yy' to copy current line.
 * Press 'SHIFT' + 'y' to copy from cursor to end of line.
 * Press 'p' to paste after cursor.
 * Press 'SHIFT' + 'p' to paste before cursor.

+---

+## Vim Actions (3/4)

+* Press 'SHIFT' + 's' to delete current line then switch to Insert Mode.
 * Press 'o' to add a new line below cursor, move cursor down then switch to Insert Mode.
 * Press 'SHIFT' + 'o' to add a new line above cursor, move cursor up then switch to Insert Mode.
+* Press '~' to toggle a character between lower and capital case.
 * Press 'CTRL' + 'a' to increment number under or after cursor.
 * Press 'CTRL' + 'x' to decrement number under or after cursor.
 * Press '=' before or after a Motion to indent using Motion.